psZachary/Elden-Ring-Bird-Farm/README.md

 ### How To Use
 1) Download as .ZIP from GitHub
 2) Open the program using RUN.bat
-3) Ensure your map is zoomed in all the way
-4) When loaded, go into elden ring and teleport to the "Palace Approach Ledge-Road" site of grace **DO NOT MOVE YOUR MOUSE**
+3) When loaded, go into elden ring and teleport to the "Palace Approach Ledge-Road" site of grace **DO NOT MOVE YOUR MOUSE**
-5) Press the farm toggle key around 0.5s after the "Mohgwyn Palace" text appears
+4) Press the farm toggle key around 0.5s after the "Mohgwyn Palace" text appears
-6) Sit back, relax and enjoy the ruins
+5) Sit back, relax and enjoy the ruins
 ### Tutorial
 ![img](tutorial.gif)
 ### Notes
 - Tested using the default Longbow
 - Tested using Camera Speed of 7 Mouse Sensitivity of 5
 - Tested with Fullscreen 1920x1080p
-- Tested with 1600 DPI
+- Mouse DPI shouldn't matter
 - Tested on Windows 10 21h1
  ### Todo
  - [x] Use F then E then E instead of using keys and mouse to travel back to grace.
 (Access sites of grace menu)